krgamestudios/Toy/deep-dive/developing-toy.md

 * `Toy_resetInterpreter`
 * `Toy_freeInterpreter`

 First, `init` zeroes out the interpreter, sets up the printing functions, and delegates to `reset`, which in turn sets up the program's scope (and injects the default global functions).
-The initialization function is split into two this way so that `reset` can be used independantly on a "dirty" interpreter to ready it for another script (or another run of the same script). `reset` is usually not needed and may be removed in future.
+The initialization function is split into two this way so that `reset` can be used independently on a "dirty" interpreter to ready it for another script (or another run of the same script). `reset` is usually not needed and may be removed in future.

 `free` simply frees the interpreter after execution.

-Interestingly, `run` doesn't jump straight into exection.
-Instead, it first does it's own bit of setup, before reading out the bytecode's header.
+Interestingly, `run` doesn't jump straight into execution.
+Instead, it first does its own bit of setup, before reading out the bytecode's header.
 If the header indicates an incompatible version, then the interpreter will refuse to run, to prevent mistakes from ruining the program.

 `run` will also delegate to a function called `readInterpreterSections()`, which reads and reconstructs the "literalCache" - a collection of all values within the program (variable identifiers, variable values, function bytecode, etc.)